LibrariesHacked/librarieshacked.github.io/_posts/2020-09-24-web-accessibility.md

 Web accessibility is covered by the Public Sector Bodies Accessibility Regulations 2018.
 This says websites should be accessible to level AA from the [WCAG 2.1 standard](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag).
 They must publish an Accessibility Statement to say how this has been achieved, and how problems are being addressed.

 2018?
-Old news!
-There's been two years to get up to standard, ending on 23rd September 2020.
+That old news!
+There have been two years to get up to standard, ending on 23rd September 2020.
 Comprehensive guidelines are available at [accessibility requirements for public sector websites and apps](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps).

-An example of poor web content is links containing the text 'click here'.
+An example of poor web content is links containing 'click here'.
 People do this because they've seen it a lot.
-But not everyone 'clicks', unless using a mouse.
+But not everyone 'clicks', unless they're using a mouse.
 And the word 'here' is only valid when looking at a page.
 It's making assumptions about how users interact with web pages.

-Imagine you are reading a webpage to someone, and they ask which sites are linked to.
+Imagine you are reading a webpage to someone, and they ask which site they could go to from there.
 You could end up saying "well, there's 'click here', and 'click here', and 'click here'..".
 It's the equivalent of a signpost having 'this way' for each direction, instead of place names.
 Useless, and a way of ensuring people become lost and annoyed.

 It's one of many common mistakes.